xinghaihu/xinghaihu.github.io/README.md

 This estimator uses regression model as a baseline, and use IPS to adjust the difference of every observation reward from the baseline reward.

 ## Instrumental variable
 As we discussed above, confounding factors could be a killer to causal inference, as it is correlated with action.
-As a result, instrumental variable (IV) is introduced - a variable that is correlated with action but uncorrelated with all contexts.
+To alleviate the problem, instrumental variable (IV) is introduced - a variable that is correlated with action but uncorrelated with all contexts.

 Here is an example.
-In a study about relation between opium treatment length and post-cure opium addition rate, patient condition can be a confounder - ex. spritually weaker patient are prone to worse health condition and also more chance to get drug addicted.
-An IV in this setting is the distance of the patients' residence to the hospital, as patience living closer to the hospital has an averagely longer time to be treated, whereas they are independent from patients' conditions.
-Then it is a fair comparison between people living closer and farther from hospitals.
+In a study about relation between opium treatment duration and post-cure opium addition rate, patients' personal condition can be a confounder - ex. spritually weaker patient are prone to worse health condition and also becoming more likely to get drug addicted.
+An IV in this case is the distance between the patients' residence and the hospital, as patience living closer to the hospital has an averagely longer duration to be treated, whereas the distance is independent from patients' conditions.
+Hence it is a fair comparison between people living closer and farther from hospitals.

-In observational study, IIT group or control group is usually used as IV, as the group split is random and independent from any conditions.
+In observational study, samples are usually randomly split into intent-to-treat (IIT) group and control group.
+The group index can be used as IV, as it is independent from any context variables.

-IV is usually used in the reward model or assignment model in the previously mentioned two methods.
+To use IV in causal modeling, it is usually used as a feature in the reward model or assignment model mentioned in previous section.

-If no IV is available, a method called _two stage least squres_ (2SLS) can be used.
-In this method, treatment is projected to all contexts, and use the residue to do the second stage regression.
-The idea is that, the residue is correlated to action rather than context, so it can be viewed as IV.
+If no IV is available, a method called _two stage least squares_ (2SLS) can be used.
+In this method, treatment is projected to the subspace spanned by all context variables, and the residue is used to for the second stage regression.
+The idea is that, the residue is correlated to action but not context, and thus can be viewed as IV.

+## Summary
+Causal inference answers the question: will the result differ when an action change?
+It is the key to policy evaluation, domain adaptation and counterfactual analysis.
+The main method includes regression adaptation and IPS adaptation, and doubly robust combines the two method and balance the bias and variation.
+Confounder can be a headache in causal inference, and IV/2SLS can help alleviate the problem.